lydieb92/SQL_Project_Movies_Trends_Analysis/README.md

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the box office market.

+All worldwide earnings have been adjusted with the inflation rate for each year.

  ## 1. Top movies with the highest worldwide earnings
  To identify the top movies with the highest worldwide earnings, I filtered the ID, release group (movie title), the year (the release year), and the worldwide earnings, and then ordered them in descending order.
+"Worldwide inflation" refers to the worldwide earnings adjusted for inflation rates.

 ``` sql
 SELECT